datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 PhysicalObject
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** An inanimate, three-dimensional object or substance
+**Description:** An inanimate, three-dimensional object or substance.

 **Examples and Usage Notes:** Artifacts, specimens